Chapan rebellion

-The Chapan rebellion was one of the largest peasant uprising against the Bolsheviks during the Russian Civil War.
-Taking place in March-April 1919, the uprising covered the territory of Syzran, Sengileevsky, Karsunsky districts of Simbirsk and the Stavropol and Melekessky districts of Samara.
-It got its name from the clothes of the rebels: the chapan - a winter coat, made of sheepskin, a special robe belted with a sash, a popular clothing among the peasants of the region during cold weather.
-The uprising was brutally suppressed, and its participants, mostly peasants, were subjected to terror and mass repression.
+The Chapan rebellion (Чапанная война) was one of the largest peasant uprisings against the Bolsheviks during the Russian Civil War from March to April 1919.
+Peasants in the Simbirsk Governorate and Samara Governorate formed Green armies that rebelled against the Bolsheviks due to forced requisitions and conscription.
+Rebels led by Aleksey Dolinin captured the city of Stavropol, killed Bolshevik officials, and gained control of most of the Stavropol-Syzran area.
+The main rebellion was defeated by the Red Army a week later and remnants were defeated by April.

 Background

-It was caused by the requisitions of grain and forced levies that the villagers suffered at the hands of the Bolsheviks.
-At that time the white armies were preparing their advance from the Urals to Ufa, Izhevsk and Votkinsk, so the Bolsheviks required all the youth and food for defense.
-For this they used all possible means, including torture, and in many cases the requisitions turned into simple assaults, where the soldiers took even products not subject to collection, condemning their victims to hunger.
-In February 1919 the provincial authorities began to warn of the discomfort caused by these abuses but they were not listened to.
+By the turn of 1919, the Russian Civil War was raging in the upper Volga region, which was under the control of the Russian Soviet Federative Socialist Republic (RSFSR) of the Bolsheviks.
+At that time, the White Army was preparing their advance from the Urals into the cities of Ufa, Izhevsk and Votkinsk, so the Bolsheviks required all available food and manpower for the upcoming defense of the region.
+Peasants were subjected to the extremely unpopular policy of prodrazvyorstka (forced requisitions) which led to the confiscation of their grain and produce, and the forced conscription of young male villagers into the Red Army.
+By February, over 3 million pudy of grain had been confiscated by the Bolsheviks in Simbirsk Governorate alone.
+These requisitions often exceeded the surplus, and turned into little more than robberies where Bolshevik soldiers took even products not subject to collection.

+Many peasants and their communities were effectively condemned to hunger, as there was not enough produce left to feed themselves.
+Young men were also conscripted into the Red Army using all possible means, including torture.
+Provincial Bolshevik authorities began to warn central authorities of the agitation caused by these abuses, but they were not listened to.

 Rebellion

-On 3 March, the inhabitants of Novodeviche, in the uyezd of Senguilei of the Samara Governorate, attacked the squad in charge of requisitioning their harvest.
-Apparently, the managers allowed the gathering of the village in a carnival while doing the requisitions, taking more grain than usually required by the orders, which gave the outraged peasants the opportunity to organize and demand responsibilities.
+On 3 March 1919, the inhabitants of Novodeviche, a village in the uyezd of Senguilei in the Samara Governorate, attacked a Bolshevik squad in charge of requisitioning their harvest.
+Apparently, the Bolsheviks allowed the gathering of the village in a carnival while doing the requisitions, taking more grain than usually required by the orders, which gave the outraged peasants the opportunity to organize and demand responsibilities.
 When the villagers learned that the Bolsheviks were calling for reinforcements, the soldiers were disarmed and the officials deposed.

-The first soldiers sent to quell the movement went over to their side and shot their officers.
+The first Bolshevik soldiers sent to quell the movement went over to their side and shot their officers.
 They soon established a headquarters and the neighboring villages were added.
 They then set about persecuting the Bolsheviks and members of the Poor Peasant Committees (bodies through which they were governed), leaving the region in charge of Soviets without Bolshevik representation.
-When the authorities in Simbirsk found out on the afternoon of 5 March they ordered the immediate end of the movement and promised to send a committee to study the situation.
+On the afternoon of 5 March, when the authorities in Simbirsk found out about the events in Novodeviche, they ordered the immediate end of the movement and promised to send a committee to study the situation.
 Two days later, a delegation from the local Cheka issued an ultimatum demanding submission under penalty of harsh punishment.